-This paper's model presupposes that a D-string in the fully contracted state defines a particle of matter.
-The D-string quanta of matter are posited as the smallest elementary building blocks of matter and the precursors to quarks.
-Quarks were first predicted by Murray Gell-Mann $[^{10}]$ , and George Zweig. $[^{11}][^{12}]$
+The D-string model presupposes that a D-string in the fully contracted state defines a quantum particle of matter.
+The quantum particle of matter is posited as the smallest elementary building block of matter, and the precursors to quarks.
+Quarks were first predicted by Murray Gell-Mann [11], and George Zweig.
+[12][13]

-For brevity, a completely contracted D-string will be referred to as a quantum particle of matter (QP), and an expanded D-string will be referred to as an quantum of space-time (ST).
-QP has the maximal potential energy content of a D-string.
-ST energy varies, the greater the contracted state the greater the potential energy content of the space-time D-string.

-Opposing D-branes on any one of the three axes of a QP or a ST are mirror images of each other, e.g. the left and right D-branes of the x-axis are mirror images, as are the top and bottom D-branes of the y-axis, and the front and back D-branes of the z-axis, see figure two.
-A photon of sufficient energy interacting and transferring its energy to ST will contract the ST into a quantum particle of matter $QP^1$ .
-Subsequently, if enough energy is present, each axis of $QP^1$ generates mirror image quantum particle pairs (matter and antimatter), designated as $QP^2$ pairs, from D-strings abutting $QP^1$ . $QP^2$ pairs propagate to form three stereo-chemically distinct matter and antimatter quark pairs.
+A quantum particle of matter has the maximal potential energy content for a D-string.
+However, space-time energy varies: the greater the contracted state, the greater the potential energy content of the space-time D-string.
+Opposing D-branes on any one of the three axes of a D-string are mirror images of each other, see figure 2.
+A photon of sufficient energy,interacting and transferring its kinetic energy into potential energy of a space-time D-string, will contract the D-string into a quantum particle of matter.
+Subsequently, if enough energy is present, each axis of the quantum particle of matter generates mirror image particle pairs (matter and antimatter) from the abutting space-time D-strings, propagating to form three stereo-chemically distinct matter and antimatter quark pairs.

-Paul Dirac developed his relativistic wave equation for the electron in 1928, [] and this equation predicted that a photon of sufficient energy could produce an electron and a particle that is the same as the electron but with an opposite charge (anti-matter). [] Carl Anderson is credited for discovering empirical evidence for the existence of anti-matter in a cloud chamber experiment in 1932. []
+Paul Dirac developed his relativistic wave equation for the electron in 1928, [14] and this equation predicted that a photon of sufficient energy could produce an electron and a particle that is the same as the electron but with an opposite charge (anti-matter).
+[15] Carl Anderson is credited for discovering empirical evidence for the existence of anti-matter in a cloud chamber experiment in 1932.
+[16]

 In the D-string model, matter and anti-matter differ in that each is the physical nonsuperposable mirror image enantiomer of the other, which is contrary to Dirac's statement that the particles are identical but differ only in charge sign.
-If paired enantiomers are charged, the enantiomers will possess equal and opposite charges due to their mirror image geometry.
+If paired enantiomers possess charge, the enantiomers will possess equal and opposite charges due to their mirror image geometry.
 Restated, what differentiates matter and anti-matter is the geometry of enantiomeric particle pairs, and not the sign of charge of the particle, e.g. a sub-atomic particle without charge such as a neutron has an anti-matter partner.